Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Inspection and Compliance

-The Food Safety Modernization Act means that, for the first time, the FDA will create regulations establishing mandated inspection frequency for food suppliers.
-The frequency of inspection will be based on risk.
-High-risk domestic foods (foods that the FDA finds are most vulnerable to contamination) will be inspected within five years of the bill’s enactment, and they will be inspected at least every three years after that.
-All other facilities will be inspected within seven years of the bill’s signing and at least once every five years thereafter.
+The Food Safety Modernization Act introduces, for the first time, FDA regulations that mandate inspection frequency for food suppliers, determined by the level of risk.
+High-risk domestic foods—those identified by the FDA as most susceptible to contamination—must be inspected within five years of the Act’s enactment and at least every three years afterward.
+All other facilities are required to undergo inspection within seven years of the bill’s signing and then at least once every five years.
+Just as the FDA relies on structured processes to ensure food safety, businesses across industries use tools like mobile device management solutions to maintain compliance, reduce risks, and safeguard operations.

 This part of the act also provides the FDA to access food suppliers’ records, including industry food safety plans and records of their implementation.
 The FDA will also be establishing an accreditation standard for laboratories to ensure that all food testing is carried out with high-quality specifications.